MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    1. Open a terminal instance and run the command `wsl`.

-   2. Wait for at least 5 minutes before rerunning the health check.
+   2. Wait for at least five minutes before rerunning the health check.

 3. The `healthcheck.exe` command might show the output, "Waiting for Telemetry.
-Please retry in 5 minutes."
+Please retry in five minutes."

    :::image type="content" source="media/mdeplugin-wsl/wsl-health-check-telemetry.png" alt-text="Screenshot showing health telemetry status." lightbox="media/mdeplugin-wsl/wsl-health-check-telemetry.png":::

-   If that error occurs, wait for 5 minutes and rerun `healthcheck.exe`.
+   If that error occurs, wait for five minutes and rerun `healthcheck.exe`.

 4. If you don't see any devices in the Microsoft Defender portal, or you don't see any events in the timeline, check the following things: